 As an organist, he studied in Argentina at the National Conservatory of Music with Luis Caparra and Jesús Segade, Karl Richter’s frequent collaborator in Argentina.
 He held the position of Organist and Music Professor at the Seminary of the Archdiocese of Buenos Aires, guided by then Cardinal Jorge Bergoglio (now Pope Francis).
 He also founded and conducted Scholae Canctorum and choirs in both Buenos Aires and Milan.

-In 2005 Modarelli moved to Rochester, Minnesota after being offered the position of Music Director and Organist at St. John the Evangelist Church.
+In 2005 Modarelli moved to Rochester, Minnesota after being offered the position of Music Director and Organist at the Co-Cathedral of St. John the Evangelist.
 His music has been performed by several ensembles and orchestras, and broadcast in different countries, including Minnesota Public Radio.
 In November 2013, the VocalEssence Ensemble Singers, under the direction of Philip Brunelle, premiered his largest choral work, What I Have Seen and Heard, an hour long a cappella piece entirely based on Gospel of St. John.